FusionCache/docs/docs/indexes.md

 }
 ```

-The `surname` indexed is checked for "Smith" entries.
-If no entries are found then no further work is required, otherwise the objects "Smith" are retrieved.
+The `surname` index is checked for "Smith" entries.
+If no entries are found an empty response is returned, otherwise the objects for "Smith" are returned.

 <br/>

 ### One Indexed Term and One Non-Indexed
-If there was two terms in the `FIND`:
+If there is one indexed term and one non-indexed term:

 ```json
 {